redFrik/udk12-Back_to_basics/udk141204/README.md

-there are four very common commands/techniques and we will go through each one and try the typical use case. two of them are `digitalWrite` and `digitalRead`. these use only 0 and 1 for reading and writing to/from pins. the other two are `analogWrite` and `analogRead`. these use continuous values (0-255 and 0-1023) for reading and writing to special 'analog' 'pins.
+there are four very common commands/techniques and we will go through each one and try the typical use case. two of them are `digitalWrite` and `digitalRead`. these use only 0 and 1 for reading and writing to/from pins. the other two are `analogWrite` and `analogRead`. these use continuous values (0-255 and 0-1023) for reading and writing to special 'analogue' pins.

 * digitalWrite (0/1)
 * analogWrite(0-255)    //only works on pins with the ~ sign